deviodigital/dispensary-age-verification/readme.txt

 == Description ==

-### Dispensary Age Verification
+### Age Verification
-Official add-on for [WP Dispensary](https://www.wpdipensary.com) that adds a pop-up window to your website in order to verify the age of the visitor before allowing them to view your content.
+Add a pop-up window to your website and verify the age of the visitor before allowing them to view your content.

+Customize a variety of features in the age verification box.

+* Logo image
+* Title text
+* Message text
+* Minimum age

+You can do this by going to `Appearance -> Customize -> Age Verification` in your WordPress dashboard.

+This plugin is an official add-on for [WP Dispensary](https://www.wpdispensary.com), but **does not** require WP Dispensary to be install in order for it to work.

 ### Release notes